1jour1vin

 Nose

-An exceptional aromatic intensity blending concentrated aromas of red fruits (cherry, blackberries), coffee, and licorice.
+An exceptional aromatic intensity blending concentrated notes of red berries (cherries, blackberries), coffee, and licorice

-Full-bodied and fleshy with pronounced tannins and balanced acidity.
-This wine offers body and structure with a lovely length on the palate.
+Full-bodied and rich, with pronounced tannins and well-balanced acidity.
+This wine offers body and structure with a lovely finish.

 Serve